David Young (bishop)

-David Nigel de Lorentz Young CBE (2 September 1931 – 10 August 2008) was the last Bishop of Ripon before the diocese became Ripon and Leeds.
+David Nigel de Lorentz Young CBE (2 September 1931 – 10 August 2008) was a British Anglican priest, who served as the last Bishop of Ripon before the diocese became known as the Diocese of Ripon and Leeds.
 At his appointment at the age of 46 he was the youngest diocesan bishop of the Church of England.

 He was a supporter of women priests, but opposed to active homosexual priests and same-sex marriages.
 He had special knowledge of Eastern religions (especially Buddhism) and languages, which he used in his interfaith work, and was particularly concerned with education.

 Early life, education and military career

 Born in Poona, then in the Bombay Presidency of British India, the son of an Indian Army brigadier, David Young returned to the UK for his education at Wellington College, Berkshire.
 He then did National Service in the Royal Engineers, being commissioned as a second lieutenant on 21 October 1950, He completed his active duty on 15 October 1951 when he transferred to the Supplementary Reserve of Officers, and went up to Balliol College, Oxford, where he studied Mathematics, gaining a first class degree.
 He was promoted acting lieutenant on 6 July 1952, and this was made substantive on 2 September 1954, and his National Service ended on 23 September 1955.